summitgao/HC_ADGAN/README.md

 This repo holds the codes of our paper:

-**Adaptive Dropblock Enhanced GenerativeAdversarial Networks for Hyperspectral Image Classification**, which is acctetped by *IEEE Transactions on Geoscience and Remote Sensing*.
+**Adaptive Dropblock Enhanced GenerativeAdversarial Networks for Hyperspectral Image Classification**

+in IEEE Transactions on Geoscience and Remote Sensing, vol. 59, no. 6, pp. 5040-5053, June 2021, doi: 10.1109/TGRS.2020.3015843.

 The demo has not been well organized.
 Please contact me if you meet any problems.